Routing Culture

 The culture of Boston as an old European-like city, with major congestion in the downtown core, made promoting the bus routes even more important.
 With the Charles River a major divide of the city, the new map helps people find bus-route shortcuts.
 “The essence of the current version of the map is about promoting transfers,” Dumas says.

-This mapping system is unique to Boston, a multi-modal system that isn’t so focused on the vehicle, but more on the ability to get to the right location quickly.
-But the look of the map still puts a hierarchy on rapid transit, being the boldest lines, then commuter rail and then key bus routes.
+This mapping system is unique to Boston, a multi-mogul system that isn’t so featured on the vehicle, but more on the ability to get to the right location quickly.
+But the look of the map still puts a hierarchy on rapid transit, with the boldest lines being rapid transit, then commuter rail, and then key bus routes.
 “If the lines are too thick, it becomes overwhelming,” he notes.

 The biggest challenge in providing even more information was trying to mesh bus routes into the rigid 45-degree angle look of the geometric diagram.
 The map Dumas worked with was fully schematic in that it didn’t distinguish distances between stations.
 “I started with a map roughly geographic with an angular design, just with softer rounder edges when (lines) change directions,” Dumas says.
 “When I was laying the bus routes down in the process of keeping the rigid structure, I had to fudge subway stations and move them around to make them line up.
 The challenge was to not drastically alter the prior design, but essentially meld the two together.”